timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/ingest-query-btc-transactions.md

   738485|             2602|     3991871| 761258578.3764017|

 At this point, you have Bitcoin blockchain data in your database and you've made your first SQL queries.
-Let's dig deeper into the blockchain and use TimescaleDB hyperfunctions to generate insights!
+In the [next section][next-section], dig deeper into the blockchain and use TimescaleDB hyperfunctions to generate insights!

+[create_hypertable]: /api/:currentVersion:/hypertable/create_hypertable/
+[next-section]: /tutorials/analyze-bitcoin-blockchain/analyze-blockchain/